ps2cnc/ps2cnc/README.md

 ![Alt text](./readme/000.png)

 The first line is the bare minimum to indicate this is a PostScript file, but the tools I use dont care if it is there.
 Technically PostScript is stack based if you know what that means.
 The next line pushes two zeros onto the stack first one is an X coordinate, the second a Y coordinate and the moveto then pops those off of the stack and uses them.
-We dont need to know it is stack based technicality, we can just write easy to read and understand lines of PostScript knowing that for a moveto just make one line with X then Y then moveto.
-Lineto also wants an X and Y coordinate.  stroke tells the interpreter to draw this path to this point.  showpage marks the end of the page, basically draw the whole page for me.
+We dont need to know it is stack based, we can just write easy to read and understand lines of PostScript knowing that for a moveto just make a line with X then Y then moveto.
+Lineto also wants an X and Y coordinate.  stroke tells the interpreter to draw this path we have defined up to this point (and reset for a new path).  showpage marks the end of the page, basically draw the whole page for me.

 The coordinate system is based on points at 72 points per inch.
 One inch is 25.4 millimeters, you may not have much metric experience, but find a calculator and just deal with it and/or get some cheap rulers that have both.
-I, literally, use those plastic school one foot rulers that have inches on one edge and is metric on the other, has three holes so you can clip it into a three ring binder.  g-code machines can technically be run in either metric or inches, but the ones I have experienced all default to millimeters.
-The free CAM tools can use either, you just need to know what your machine defaults to and/or always make sure you or your tools are generating the commands.
-You want to move it 20 millimeters but the machine is in inches mode and tries to move 20 inches and possibly damages the material, bit, or machine.
+I, literally, use those plastic, grade school, one foot, rulers that have inches on one edge and is metric (centimeters) on the other, has three holes so you can clip it into a three ring binder.  g-code machines can technically be run in either metric or inches, but the ones I have experienced all default to millimeters.
+The free CAM tools can use either, you just need to know what your machine defaults to and/or always make sure you or your tools are generating the commands to select the units of measure.
+You want to move it 20 millimeters (less than an inch) but the machine is in inches mode and tries to move 20 inches and possibly damages the material, bit, or machine.
 As they say measure twice, cut once.
-You are going to constantly need to be on your toes with respect to measurements.
-There will be a few steps from beginning to end and from one step to another there will be units with perhaps a units conversion, get in the habit of looking at what the tools are telling you.
-There are some traps I will get to later, where you think it is one unit but the tool is thinking it is the other.
+Develop good habits and personal processes to do things the same way every time and that will greatly reduce these kinds of mistakes.

 ```
 %!